 At the 1% prevalence cutoff in the no-PMTCT group there was a significant difference between the number of clinical viral failures predicted as resistant when compared with the number of clinical viral successes predicted as resistant (p < 0.05, Fisher’s exact test) while a similar observation was observed at the 15% prevalence cutoff in the PMTCT exposed group (Figure 5.1).

-Genotyping of baseline samples using the Roche/454 Junior sequencing platform
+Genotyping of baseline samples using the Roche/454 Junior platform sequencing platform

 407 patients were sampled at baseline and sequenced using Junior, 250 patients had no previous ARV exposure through PMTCT and 147 patients had previous PMTCT therapy.
 The clinical outcome showed that out of 250 non-PMTCT patients, 40 had VF and 210 had VS. On the other hand, out of 147 PMTCT exposed patients, 21 had VF and 136 had VS (Figure 5.2).

-The obtained baseline blood samples were sequenced using Junior and again analyzed using Seq2Res.
+The obtained baseline blood samples were sequenced using Junior platform and again analyzed using Seq2Res.
 The observation on the number of samples with and without predicted resistant HIV showed that in the no-PMTCT VF group of 40, there was only one individual predicted resistant to at least one drug in baseline at prevalence cutoff 20% and that increased to four individuals at prevalence cutoff 1% (Figure 5.2).
 Similar increments in the number of samples with predicted resistant HIV was observed in the no-PMTCT VS group as well as in PMTCT VF and VS groups (Figure 5.2).
 The highest number of samples (16 samples) with predicted resistant HIV was observed in PMTCT VS group at a prevalence cutoff 1%.
 Further, in the No-PMTCT group there was a significant difference between the number of clinical viral failures predicted as resistant when compared with the number of clinical viral successes predicted as resistant (p < 0.05, Fisher’s exact test, Figure 5.2).

 Comparison of number of sequence reads per baseline sample generated by Roche/454 FLX and Roche/454 Junior

-Sequencing had been successful on both FLX and Junior for 464 samples (Table 5.2).
+Sequencing had been successful on both FLX and Junior platforms for 464 samples (Table 5.2).
 The initial analysis focused on comparing the number of sequence reads generated by each platform for each sample and identifying if ‘deeper’ sequencing coverage resulted in more accurate prediction of resistance.
 We saw that the FLX platform generated on average 6412 sequence reads per sample (standard deviation 2297) while the Junior platform generated an average 1903 sequence reads per sample (Standard deviation 595, Figure 5.3).
 Thus, it is clear that the FLX platform produced significantly (P-value < 2.2-16) more reads per sample than the Junior platform.

 Comparison of genotyping results between Roche/454 FLX and Roche/454 Junior platforms on baseline samples